 Debit Cards and FICO Scores

-- Pay your bills on time
+- Paying your bills on time

-- Borrow in moderation
+- Borrowing in moderation

-- Use a variety of loan types, and
+- Using a variety of loan types

-- Don’t rack up debts quickly
+- Not racking up debts quickly

-Debit cards use money from your bank account, so no loan is involved (except for small, short-term loans that might be part of an overdraft line of credit).
-Credit cards, on the other hand, are most certainly loans – so they affect your credit and can help you build credit.
+Debit cards use money from your bank account, so no loan is involved except for small, short-term loans that might be part of an overdraft line of credit.
+Credit cards, on the other hand, are most certainly loans, so they affect your credit and can help you build credit.

 Alternative Credit Scores

 While the FICO score might be the most important credit score, other scores are increasingly used for lending decisions—especially for people in the process of building credit.
-It’s not likely that you’ll get a home loan with one of those scores, but they can help you qualify for smaller loans—which are stepping stones on the way to a solid credit history.
+It’s not likely that you’ll get a home loan with one of those scores, but they can help you qualify for smaller loans—which are stepping stones on the way to solid credit history.
 These alternative credit reporting companies also are used for such things as employee screening, insurance rates, and more.

 In addition to paying bills on time, it’s essential to avoid bouncing checks—even if your payee doesn’t report to any credit agency.
-Some “alternative” lending decisions may be made based, in part, by looking at your ChexSystems report (which banks use to track bad checks).
-What's more, bad checks may eventually be turned over to collection agencies, and those debts will show up on traditional credit reports (and damage your FICO score).
+Some “alternative” lending decisions may be made based, in part, by looking at your ChexSystems report, which banks use to track bad checks.
+What's more, bad checks eventually may be turned over to collection agencies, and those debts will show up on traditional credit reports and damage your FICO score.